RohitGupta027/node_jwt_example/README.md

-# Node.js JSON WEB TOKEN Example
+# Node.js JSON Web Token Example

 > An example of how to protect routes and get a token